alinaerf/CS-projects/Android/Movies in Theaters/README.md

-There is a problem with GitHub, the gif can be found via the link:
+The gif can be found via the link:

 <a href='https://imgur.com/MYUBeGG.gif'> Application Implementation </a>